 English Oak vs. White Oak: What’s the Difference?

-Oak trees are a world-renowned symbol of enduring strength.
-Yet there are over 200 species of oak trees, each with their own unique qualities and features.
+Oak trees are a world-renowned symbol of enduring strength, yet there are more than 200 species of oak trees, each with its own unique qualities and features.
+English oak and white oak trees are often confused for one another.
+Here’s how to identify and care for these two great oaks.

-Comparing English Oak vs. White Oak:
+English Oak vs. White Oak

 English OakWhite Oak